jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

         - if SVG images get created by exporting an ODG image using OpenOffice, then remove the string " embedded" in the font-family name that AOO adds

+- bldoc_win:

+        - contains the tools to build the ooRexx documentation on Windows; copy the contents of this folder to a folder to be used for building the documents and run setup.rex to complete the installation.